alfonsobries/vue-tailwind-docs/content/theming.md

 ## Fixed classes

-When you create a theme, especially one with many variants, you will notice that you will start dealing with many repeated classes that all the variants have in common and that you have to write over and over again.
+When you create a theme, especially one with many variants, you will notice that you will start dealing with many repeated classes that all the variants have in common.

-To make it easier to handle those classes, you can use the prop `fixedClasses` that all the components have.
-The classes defined in this attribute will always be merge into the currently active class of the component.
+To make it easier to handle those classes, you can use the `fixedClasses` prop.
+The classes defined on this prop will be merged into the currently active class of the component.

-For example, let's say that you need all your buttons to have a small transition-related class and you know all of them will have a shadow.
+For example, let's say that you need all your buttons to have a small transition-related class, and you know all of them will have a shadow.
 Consider these two alternatives:

 <meh-tip>
 You can repeat the same common classes over and over.